Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

 In addition, the grid \emph{interconnection policies and regulatory frameworks} remain among the most significant bottlenecks to AI data center deployment.
-For example, in 2025, Texas passed Senate Bill 6 (SB-6) \cite{TXSB6_2025}, which redefines the interconnection process for large electrical loads, such as data centers exceeding 75 MW, within the ERCOT grid.
+For example, in 2025, Texas passed Senate Bill 6 (SB-6) \cite{TXSB6_2025}, which redefines the interconnection process for large electrical loads, such as data centers exceeding 75 MW, within the Electric Reliability Council of Texas (ERCOT) grid.
 Under this bill, large load customers must submit interconnection requests through the interconnecting utility and comply with new requirements, including disclosure of similar requests, reporting of on-site backup generation, payment of a minimum \$100k transmission screening study fee, proof of site control, and a financial commitment to cover transmission infrastructure costs.
 Complex regulatory and permitting workflows, thorough grid integration studies, overloaded interconnection queues, and the need for major grid infrastructure upgrades are causing multiyear delays in data center deployments across regions such as Northern Virginia \cite{FTI2024PowerTrends}.
 Refining interconnection processes and deploying AI and automation tools to accelerate interconnection studies could significantly reduce these delays.
+For example, ERCOT's new Batch Zero framework~\cite{ERCOT2026BatchConnection} replaces previous project-by-project studies with coordinated batch studies, aiming to streamline the grid interconnection study process for large loads.
 Moreover, \emph{tariff structure} varies across jurisdictions: many data centers fall under smaller regional utilities and are subject to distribution-level tariffs, while hyperscale facilities connect directly to bulk transmission systems, exposing them to wholesale market price signals.
-As a result, the tariff design and standardization are critical to ensuring cost predictability and sustaining the deployment of AI data centers \cite{satchwell2025electricity,CRA2024TariffDesign}.
+As a result, the tariff design and standardization are critical to ensuring cost predictability and sustaining the deployment of AI data centers.